nikouu/TinyWordle/README.md

 So let's look at the stats.
 We'll do a comparison of:
 1. The code as-is for this attempt, but bringing back in `Console` to see the size
 1. This new P/Invoke work but with the prepopulated list for direct P/Invokes removed.
-I.E. just regular P/Invoke calls
-  - For me this is under `%UserProfile%\.nuget\packages\microsoft.dotnet.ilcompiler\8.0.0\build\WindowsAPIs.txt`
+I.E. just regular P/Invoke calls.
+For me this is under `%UserProfile%\.nuget\packages\microsoft.dotnet.ilcompiler\8.0.0\build\WindowsAPIs.txt`
 1. Finally, with direct P/Invoke calls

 | Version          | Size   |